Get started

 Import the styles

 Next, load the Cascading Style Sheet (CSS).
-This is also dependent on your framework or build tool, however in many cases it can be imported in JavaScript:
+This is dependent on your framework or build tool, however in many cases you can import the CSS directly in JavaScript:

 1